augustobopsinborges/Borges_et_al.-2023-TMW/README.md

-# Borges_et_al.-2023-TMW
+# Borges et al. - 2023 - TMW

-Repository for additional material of article presented at the Tailings and Mine Waste (2023)
+Permanent repository for additional material of article presented at the Tailings and Mine Waste (2023) - Vancouver